dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/index.md

 The [`Microsoft.AspNetCore.Components.WebAssembly.Authentication`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Authentication) library offers several primitives to implement authentication and authorization using OIDC.
 In broad terms, authentication works as follows:

-* When an anonymous user selects the login button or requests a page with the [`[Authorize]` attribute](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) applied, the user is redirected to the app's login page (`/authentication/login`).
+* When an anonymous user selects the login button or requests a Razor component or page with the [`[Authorize]` attribute](xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute) applied, the user is redirected to the app's login page (`/authentication/login`).
 * In the login page, the authentication library prepares for a redirect to the authorization endpoint.
 The authorization endpoint is outside of the Blazor WebAssembly app and can be hosted at a separate origin.
 The endpoint is responsible for determining whether the user is authenticated and for issuing one or more tokens in response.
 The authentication library provides a login callback to receive the authentication response.
   * If the user isn't authenticated, the user is redirected to the underlying authentication system, which is usually ASP.NET Core Identity.
   * If the user was already authenticated, the authorization endpoint generates the appropriate tokens and redirects the browser back to the login callback endpoint (`/authentication/login-callback`).
 * When the Blazor WebAssembly app loads the login callback endpoint (`/authentication/login-callback`), the authentication response is processed.
   * If the authentication process completes successfully, the user is authenticated and optionally sent back to the original protected URL that the user requested.
-  * If the authentication process fails for any reason, the user is sent to the login failed page (`/authentication/login-failed`), and an error is displayed.
+  * If the authentication process fails for any reason, the user is sent to the login failed page (`/authentication/login-failed`), where an error is displayed.

 ## `Authentication` component